 Many sources influence your child’s perspective on relationships and sex.
 Sources can include siblings, cousins, friends, movies, games and internet searches.
 If you’re not talking to them about relationships, sex, and their options, chances are they will get their information from someone or somewhere else, which can be inaccurate and conflict with your values.

-By initiating conversations, opening the door to candid discussions and, more importantly, showing a willingness to listen, you can ensure your child gets accurate information about healthy relationships, sex and how to protect their self.
+By initiating conversations, opening the door to candid discussions and—more importantly—showing a willingness to listen, you can ensure your child gets accurate information about healthy relationships, sex, and how to protect themself.

 Families need to talk